-You can walk into almost any deli or corner store in America and pick up a bag of Lay’s, Cape Cod Sea Salt chips, or a tube of Pringles.
-While there is nothing wrong with indulging in the greasy crispiness of mass-produced fried potatoes, there is something to be said about trying some local flavor.
+You can walk into almost any deli or corner store in America and pick up a bag of Frito-Lay varieties, Cape Cod Sea Salt chips, or a tube of Pringles.
+While there is nothing wrong with indulging in the greasy crispiness of mass-produced fried potatoes, there is something to be said about trying some local flavor of potato chip brands.
 Undoubtedly, the best potato chip you can find is often the hyperlocal variety because they’re fresher and capture the region’s unique flavors.

 The branding on the Spicy Cajun Crawtators bag reads, “Zapp’s was the first Cajun-flavored anything and is still our #1 seller!”
 And it’s true.
 These Louisiana potato chip makers were one of the first onto the spicy chip scene.